Skip to main content

 • Jaeger: Distributed tracing across environments

-Solution: Year-round on bare metal, cloud burst for holidays
+Approach: Year-round on bare metal, cloud burst for peaks

-Solution: Origin storage on bare metal, CDN in cloud
+Approach: Origin storage on bare metal, CDN/edge in cloud

 Current State: 100% Cloud